Liberty University surprised by Virginia GOP plans for drive-in convention on campus

-State Central Committee members who pitched the idea acknowledged before the vote that they had no formal agreement with Liberty, saying the party could only pursue that after committee signed off in principle.
+State Central Committee members who pitched the idea acknowledged before the vote that they had no formal agreement with Liberty, saying the party could pursue that only after the committee signed off on the principle.

 But Liberty seemed to have been caught off guard as news spread that the GOP had settled on a convention on campus.
-The school issued a statement Wednesday saying it had only fielded a broad inquiry from the GOP, with no discussions about the number of parking spaces needed or the rental cost.
+The school issued a statement Wednesday saying it had fielded only a broad inquiry from the GOP, with no discussions about the number of parking spaces needed or the rental cost.
 Even the date — May 8 — was a surprise to Liberty.
 The party had previously discussed a May 1 convention.

 “So far, Liberty has not agreed to any particular plan or contract,” the statement said, going on to add that the school would rent its parking areas to any political party if asked, as it has done in the past for carnivals, circuses and car shows.

-The school stressed that even if they come to terms, the party will pay "full rental cost."
-Critics have questioned the university's status as a nonprofit, which are banned from political campaign activities, particularly as then-Liberty president Jerry Falwell Jr. became a strong advocate for Donald Trump during the 2016 presidential primary and beyond.
+The school stressed that even if they come to terms, the party will pay “full rental cost.”
+Critics have questioned the university’s status as a nonprofit, which are banned from political campaign activities, particularly after former Liberty president Jerry Falwell Jr. became a strong advocate for Donald Trump during the 2016 presidential primary and beyond.
 Falwell stepped down last year after personal scandals.

 State GOP spokesman John March said the party and Liberty were “working it out.”